 Allowing the designers to use varying tools or atypical tool paths within a single applications creating movements or artifacts with character and craft.
-Examples of this can be found on the underside of T_THREE.
+Examples of this can be found on the on both sides of T_SIX.
 Areas with extreme curve radii begin to show the imperfections in material as well as in the machine itself.
 Once under standing this, tool paths can then become programmed for the unique characters of the machine rather than for speed or accuracy.

 This series of studies will look further into this relationship between materiality + fabrication + craft through the creation of a series of artifacts.
 These artifacts, although created with the same tools will posses a completely different visual and tangible craft.Through these artifacts, we will present a series of different prototypes showing how craft can be reintroduced into digital fabrication through the careful selection of material and methods.

 The following project is the third of many investigations looking at the intersection of design and fabrication.
 Following the completion of this project, the second phase will initiated which investigates creating the same artifact utilizing new tools and materials.

 Special Thanks to: Meliar Design: For the use of their MPanel Software for the formal operations.
 Bel Air Woodworking: For their donation of all hardwoods used in the fabrication of the final artifact.